yownas/RuinedFooocus/readme.md

 20. Render different subjects so you can process a whole list of prompts.
 Seperate each prompt by placing `---` on a new line
 21. Supports subdirectories for models/loras so you can get all organised!
 22. Add <style:stylename> to prompt to set the required style
+23. Controlnet!
+Check out the models tab, once selected you'll be able to upload your controlnet base image into a new special area in the settings tab

 ## Thanks